 Network Testing Automation

 FlowCoder is a WISIWYG programming framework for prototyping, debugging, validation, fuzzing as well as functional, load, and security testing of computer networks.
-It allows building and decoding packets for a variety of network protocols, sending them on the wire, receiving and analyzing incoming network traffic, matching requests with replies, keeping and changing the state and much more.
+It allows building packets for a variety of network protocols, sending them on the wire, receiving and analyzing incoming network traffic, matching requests with replies, keeping and changing the state and much more.

 Local Execution is the simplest case.
 All packets sent by FlowCoder originate on a local host.
 Packets coming back in response are processed there as well.